-Although the modelled influence from Little Colonsay (LCLS1) appears to be low, several features of interest have been identified, which require further attention during preapplication work.
-These are outlined in section 3.
+Although the modelled influence from Meil Bay (BOM1) appears to be low, several features of interest have been identified, which may affect the feasibility of the proposed site.
+These will require further attention during pre-application work.
+These features are outlined in section 3.
 Further detailed modelling will need to demonstrate that the influence on these features is low.